department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 You can also convert your SGLI policy into a civilian policy within 120 days from the date you left the military.
 [Learn how to convert your SGLI coverage to an individual policy](http://www.benefits.va.gov/INSURANCE/forms/SGL133_ed2015-06.pdf).

-### Can I keep my free life insurance if I’m disabled when I leave the military?
+### Can I get a free extension of my SGLI coverage if I’m disabled when I leave the military?

-You may be able to keep your free coverage for up to 2 years after the date you left the military if you're within 2 years of your separation date and:
+You may be able to keep your coverage for up to 2 years after the date you left the military if you're within 2 years of your separation date and:

-- You’re rated 100% disabled at the time of your discharge due to being totally unable to work, **or**
+- You’re totally disabled at the time of your discharge and unable to work, **or**
 - No matter your work status, you’ve had 1 of the following:
   - Total loss of hearing in both ears
   - Loss of speech that leaves you unable to talk—even in a whisper—without the help of an artificial device